interledger-deprecated/tutorials/streaming-payments.md

 $ node ./client.js
 ```

-After some startup time, you should see letters being printed.
+After some startup time, you should see one letter per 500ms being printed.

 ## What you learned

 We used the ILP packet for the first time, talked about connectors, payments as chains of transfers, and used
 the `Pay` header, so that the shop could request payment from the client that connects to it.
+We also saw how with PSK, endless fulfillment/condition pairs can be derived, while only having to share one single secret
+between the sender and the receiver of an Interledger payment.